kevincennis/TinyMusic/README.md

 ### Sequence

-The `Sequence` prototype accepts 3 arguments, but all are optional:
+The `Sequence` constructor accepts 3 arguments, but all are optional:

 `ac` is an `AudioContext` instance.
 If not provided, one will be created -- but you *really* should provide one.
 `tempo` is a tempo in beats per minute.
 If not provided, a default tempo of 120 will be set.